 “…your nonprofit is probably not drawing on “big data” and it doesn’t need to.
 “Little data,” pocket-sized data about your org and its people is what you need.
 And it doesn’t have to be overwhelming … It can be tempting to try to collect anything and “everything” and then sort it out later, but you’ll waste a lot of time that way and the chances are good you won’t learn what you need to know.
 The playbook tries to get you to focus on your strategic plan and build off of that foundation.
 The idea is that if you know what you’re trying to accomplish in your work and how you plan to accomplish it, you can measure your progress along the way.”

 Finally, a more lighthearted look at database pitfalls, in this NTEN community blog post on How to Use Your Database to Ruin Productivity from Jim Willsey. “…Some organizations will actually create careful process documentation for their database, standardizing the way data is entered and retrieved.
 Sadly, those organizations end up saddled with best practices, wallowing around in consistent data all day, stuck with the monotony of the same workflow time after time.”

-We hope you will join us Wednesday, November 15th from 4-5pm EST for Improving Donor Data – a free webinar presentation of one client’s story about tweaking their donor data and achieving measurable impact on their fundraising.
+We hope you will view our free video presentation of one client’s story about tweaking their donor data and achieving measurable impact on their fundraising.